Saving Grace (American TV series): Plot

 The plot focuses on Grace Hanadarko (Holly Hunter), a tough Oklahoma City detective who drinks heavily and is free about sex.
 In the series opener, Grace meets up with her "last-chance" angel when, after a night of drinking, she runs down and kills a pedestrian while driving her Porsche.

 In desperation, she calls out for God's help; and a scruffy, tobacco-spitting man, who calls himself Earl (Leon Rippy), appears.
 Unfolding his wings to reveal his divine origins, Earl tells her that she is headed for Hell and asks if she is ready to turn her life over to God.
 When he finally disappears, the person she struck is also gone and it is as if the accident never happened.
 The only evidence left is a small amount of the victim's blood on her blouse.
 She takes it to her best friend, forensic science expert Rhetta Rodriguez (Laura San Giacomo), to analyze.
 With Rhetta's help, Grace discovers that the victim in her accident is a man awaiting execution on death row, Leon Cooley (Bokeem Woodbine).
 When she visits Cooley in prison, he reveals that he has also had encounters with Earl.

 Passionate in her job, Grace investigates homicides and other major crimes with the other detectives in her squad.
 These include Ham Dewey (Kenny Johnson), Butch Ada (Bailey Chase), Bobby Stillwater (Gregory Cruz), and Captain Kate Perry (Lorraine Toussaint).

 Off the job, Grace continues to drink heavily, engages in numerous one-night stands and casual encounters with men, and is having an affair with her police partner Ham, who is married.
-Grace is also an extraordinarily loving and generous person to those around her.
-In particular, she loves her young nephew, Clay (Dylan Minnette), and devotes a great deal of time to him.
+She loves her young nephew, Clay (Dylan Minnette), and devotes a great deal of time to him.

 Earl appears to Grace throughout the series, hoping she'll turn away from her more self-destructive tendencies and seek God's help.
 Saving Grace uses Grace's story to discuss the topic of faith and how difficult faith can be in such an imperfect world.

 Oklahoma City

 Series creator Nancy Miller grew up in Oklahoma City.
 She includes many references to Oklahoma City and the state of Oklahoma in the series.
 For instance, many of the characters' last names are the names of Oklahoma towns: Hanadarko is derived from Anadarko; also Clay Norman, Ham Dewey, Butch Ada, Bobby Stillwater, and Captain Perry all have last names derived from local towns and cities.

 The 1995 bombing of Oklahoma City's Alfred P. Murrah Federal Building and its aftermath have been frequently incorporated into the plot and character development of the series.
 In the show, Grace's sister, who is Clay's mother, died in the bombing.

 In addition, local Oklahoma City eating establishment Johnnies Charcoal Broiler is frequently referenced.

-In October 2007 the cast, writers and producers traveled to the city for a special event: Mayor Mick Cornett presented Miller and Hunter with Keys to the City.
+In October 2007 the cast, writers and producers travelled to the city for a special event: Mayor Mick Cornett presented Miller and Hunter with Keys to the City.